black-hole-group/fermipy-tutorial/pre-requisites.md

 - - -

-Now you can proceed and follow the instructions for the tutorial.

 If you interrupt the activity and want to resume it later, just make sure to launch the Docker container instance inside the `fermi` directory.

-# Data files for observations

-All the data files required for the tutorial are pre-installed in the VM.
-However, if you are *not* using the VM to run the activity, you can download the data files [here](https://figshare.com/articles/Fermi_LAT_Hands-on_activity_Sao_Paulo_CTA_School_2017/5027513).
+All your progress will be saved there.

+Now you can proceed with the lesson and move on to the [overview of activities](https://speakerdeck.com/rsnemmen/analysis-of-fermi-lat-data-hands-on-day-1).